 You’re always worn out

 Simple activities like climbing stairs or vacuuming could leave you feeling lightheaded and fatigued.
 When the heart can’t pump enough blood to meet the body’s needs, the body compensates by diverting blood away from less vital organs—especially muscles in the limbs—and re-routing it to the brain and heart, according to the AHA.
 This fatigue is another symptom of congestive heart failure that can become particularly bothersome to patients, says Dr. Fonarow: “It can get so debilitating they can’t get through their daily activities.”
-Here are the best and worst diets for heart health.

 You’re sick to your stomach